DavidLucha/StimControl/README.md

 - [x] NB with repInf it doesn't quite work - maybe support for rep-1 instead??
 - [ ] add a "dynamic" tag to attributes - true if they can be changed without a reboot, else false?
 - [ ] add widefield stuff to StimControl?
+- [ ] get David's stim paradigms in that bad boy

 ### Widefield GUI